 Oregon does not need yet another review of state education standards, especially one conducted behind closed doors by an unknown and unaccountable "entity."
-Legislators have already reviewed these standards repeatedly.
+Legislators, including this Senate Education Committee and members of the committee, have already reviewed these standards repeatedly.
 The problem is not the standards themselves but the failure of the Oregon Department of Education to ensure that districts follow them.
-For example, Portland Public Schools, has openly admitted to violating state standards for years without any consequence.\
+For example, Portland Public Schools, has openly admitted to violating state standards for years without any consequence.

-As Superintended of Public Instruction, the governor already has the power to withhold funding for persistent non-compliance.
+As Superintendent of Public Instruction, the governor already has the power to withhold funding for persistent non-compliance.